Latkecrszy/explorepython/lessons/ints_and_floats.md

 ## Can a whole number be a float?
 Absolutely. `20` may be an integer, but `20.0` is a perfectly valid float.
-This is true for any integer, adding `.0` onto the end of it turns it into a float.
+This is true for any integer - adding `.0` onto the end of it turns it into a float.
 However, decimals can never be integers.
 There is no way to turn `20.5` into an integer without rounding up or down.

 ## How do I round a number in Python?